Dr Tan Sui

 Academic and research departments

-School of Mechanical Engineering Sciences, Faculty of Engineering and Physical Sciences.Biography
+School of Mechanical Engineering Sciences, Faculty of Engineering and Physical Sciences.About

-Dr Tan Sui is a Senior Lecturer in Materials Engineering, in the School of Mechanical Engineering Sciences at the University of Surrey, UK.
-She is a Chartered Scientist (CSci) and a Fellow (FIMMM) of the Institute of Materials, Minerals and Mining (IoM3).
+Dr Tan Sui is an Associate Professor (Reader) in Materials Engineering, the School of Mechanical Engineering Sciences at the University of Surrey, UK.
+She holds Royal Academy of Engineering Industrial Fellowship and visiting role at the National Physical Laboratory, UK.
+She is also a Chartered Scientist (CSci) and a Fellow (FIMMM) of the Institute of Materials, Minerals and Mining (IoM3).
+She is a Fellow of the Women's Engineering Society (FWES).

 University roles and responsibilities